Michael J. Vergare, MD

 Objectives & Philosophy

-The primary objective of our psychosomatic medicine fellowship training program is to train clinicians in the specialty of psychosomatic medicine and to allow the fellow to develop into an independent practicing psychosomatic medicine physician.
+The primary objective of our psychosomatic medicine fellowship training program is to train clinicians in the specialty of psychosomatic medicine and to allow the fellow to develop into an outstanding psychiatrist specializing in Hospital and Medical Psychiatry.
 Additionally, we aim to develop future academicians and to develop the psychosomatic medicine leaders of the future.
 Our program is academically based and is designed to provide a well-balanced educational training experience that fulfills the requirements established by the Residency Review Committee for Psychosomatic Medicine.
 We are interested in training competent and caring clinicians while providing an environment that will nurture intellectual curiosity, support personal growth and prepare fellows for a successful professional career.

 We believe that this comprehensive education is attained through diverse clinical and scholarly experiences.
 Our curriculum and experience is designed to produce highly qualified physicians who have a superior base of medical knowledge, excellent procedural and therapeutic skills and the ability to apply these skills in the practice of psychosomatic medicine.

-After graduation, our fellows may practice in the city or assume academic consultation-liaison faculty positions.
+After graduation, our fellows practice in the areas of their choice.
+Most graduates have obtained academic consultation-liaison faculty positions at major teaching hospitals.
 As our program provides experiences in education, research, and other academic pursuits, it allows ample opportunity to pursue a variety of career paths as clinicians, educators and/or researchers.
 Fellows also are prepared to assume leadership and administrative positions or to continue their education in a variety of fellowships.

 Michael J. Vergare, MD